isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-vinegar-kill-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Does Vinegar Kill Bed Bugs?
 Home Remedy
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 tags: []
 slug: /does-vinegar-kill-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

-Does vinegar kill bed bugs?
-Bed bug infestations have seen an increase in natural bed bug remedies like [essential oil for bed bugs](https://pestpolicy.com/essential-oils-for-bed-bugs/) .
+Does vinegar kill bed bugs?Â Bed bug infestations have seen an increase in natural bed bug remedies like [essential oil for bed bugs](https://pestpolicy.com/essential-oils-for-bed-bugs/) .
 Among those in everyday use is vinegar.
 *The simple answer is  YES.
 A highly-concentrated solution of white vinegar will kill bed bugs on contact.
-The acetic acid in vinegar kills bed bugs by interfering with the PH levels in their internal fluids. *
+The acetic acid in vinegar kills bed bugs by interfering with the PH levels in their internal fluids.Â *
 [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
-*Also, vinegar has a pungent smell that repels bed bugs, including killing bed bug nymphs.  *
+*Also, vinegar has a pungent smell that repels bed bugs, including killing bed bug nymphs.Â Â *
 ## **Details: Does Vinegar Kill Bed Bugs?
-Home Remedy Guide **
+Home Remedy GuideÂ **
 However, research has shown that vinegar can be used as a pesticide because of its acidic properties.
 Also, the antibacterial properties of vinegar make it an ideal substance for dissipating unwanted smells.
 - Vinegar[kills bed bugs by contact](https://pestpolicy.com/does-bleach-kill-bed-bugs/).
-So, you might have to spray directly on them to achieve good results.
-When[sprayed on bed bugs](https://pestpolicy.com/proof-bed-bug-spray-review/), the acid in vinegar shocks the nervous system and disrupts the PH level causing the insect to die.
+So, you might have to spray directly on them to achieve good results.Â When[sprayed on bed bugs](https://pestpolicy.com/proof-bed-bug-spray-review/), the acid in vinegar shocks the nervous system and disrupts the PH level causing the insect to die.
 - If you want good results, use undiluted vinegar for[eradicating bed bugs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/).
 When spraying, be sure to saturate the surfaces with vinegar.
 You are also required to[spray frequently](https://pestpolicy.com/bedlam-plus-bed-bug-spray-review/)to be able to control bed bug infestation.
 - **Note**that vinegar has little or no effect on the bed bug eggstheir egg-shells act as a significant barrier to vinegar.
 Thus, you will have to use another treatment to prevent them from hatching.
 *Vinegar Described*